monrdeme/aws-multi-tier-app/README.md

 # AWS Multi-Tier Application
-This repository contains the infrastructure and application code for a robust, multi-tier web application deployed on AWS, built with a strong emphasis on DevSecOps best practices.
-It serves as a comprehensive example of how to integrate security controls, automation, and observability throughout the entire software development lifecycle, from code commit to production deployment.
+This repository contains the infrastructure and application code for a robust, multi-tier web application deployed on AWS.
+It’s designed with a strong emphasis on DevSecOps best practices, showcasing how to integrate security, automation, and observability throughout the entire software development lifecycle—from code commit to production deployment.

 ---